wp-pager/wp-pager/readme.txt

 == Description ==

-WP Pager is a WordPress plugin for displaying images in a form of a restaurant menu
+WP Pager is a WordPress plugin that allows you to display images in an album or gallery format.
+It is a simple and easy to use plugin that allows you to create a galleries of images.

+It's easy to upload images to your Wordpress site, but it's not easy to display them in a gallery or album format.
+This is where WP Pager comes in.
+It allows you to create a gallery of images in a few minutes.

 == Frequently Asked Questions ==